- Indications Associated with Adverse Reports

 - Drug Report Indications

 - Drug Product Ingredients

 - Adverse Reaction Online Database

-This dataset provides the information about all Canada Vigilance Adverse Reaction drug names and their codes.
-This dataset includes data from 1965 to 2022-04-30.
+This dataset provides the information about Canada Vigilance Adverse Reaction literature references.
+This dataset includes data from 1965 to 2022-11-31.

 Get The Data